 I often get questions about meat and dairy when I talk about health, food and Ayurveda lifestyle.
 There isn’t one answer to whether dairy and meat is bad for you.
-However, there is plenty of research that shows that a diet high in dairy and meat (beef, pork and lamb) is associated with the increase of the risk of cancer.
+However, there is plenty of research that shows that a diet high in dairy and meat (beef, salami, sausages, smoked meat, pork and lamb) is associated with the elevated risks of 20%-60% for cancer, especially colon cancer and pancreatic cancer.

 Inflammation of the sinuses

 Sinus pressure or sinus headaches